rbennett91/webcrawler/README.md

 ### What is this?
-This is a programming exercise exploring Redis and concurrency in Python.
+This is a programming exercise exploring Redis and concurrency + parallelism in Python.

 ##### Why?
+I was bored and wanted to learn more about Redis.

+##### How does it work?

 ### Installation